bioidiap/bob.blitz/doc/c_cpp_api.rst

 .. note::

-  The include directories can be discovered using :py:func:`blitz.get_include`.
+  The include directory can be discovered using :py:func:`blitz.get_include`.
-  The function :py:func:`blitz:get_includes` will return all include directories, comprising (in this order), of the Blitz++ include directory, the numpy include director and the ``blitz.array`` include directory.

 Array Structure
 ===============